abdelrahmanMA/gtf-compare/proposals/proposal_v3_TM.md

 **Level of restriction**

 Dealing with stand issue in GTF is always tricky.
 I can think of 3 scenarios:
-a)	Strict: 3 lists for positive, negative and unknown strands
+1. Strict: 3 lists for positive, negative and unknown strands
-b)	Intermediate: 2 lists for all possible positive and negative strands.
+2. Intermediate: 2 lists for all possible positive and negative strands.
 Add the intervals of unknown strand to both lists
-c)	Lenient: 1 list for all intervals
+3. Lenient: 1 list for all intervals
 I think we should implement the “Intermediate” level for now.
 However we have to consider the effect of the stand on the gene annotation.
 Remeber that the 5' and 3' ends of an isofomrs on the +ve strand are ooposite to those on the -ve strand

 **GTF as a tree structure:**